 Polydioxanone (PDO) threads are a special medical grade thread,

-similar to dissolvable surgical suture material.
-Research has confirmed that PDO relaxes tendons and muscles, whilst a foreign body reaction improves the blood flow to the area stimulating neocollagenesis (the production of new collagen in the skin).
+PDO, similar to dissolvable surgical suture material, has been confirmed through research to relax tendons and muscles.
+Furthermore, the foreign body reaction it induces improves blood flow to the area, stimulating neocollagenesis, which is the production of new collagen in the skin.

 These fall into three categories:

 - PDO mono threads.
 Smooth sutures that help rejuvenate your skin by stimulating collagen production.

 - PDO cog threads.
 These threads have barbs that latch into your skin like very small hooks, to provide support and lift parts of your face.

 - PDO screw threads.
 Made up of one or two intertwined threads, these are used to help restore volume to sunken parts of your skin.